Know Your Rights

 The Canadian Charter of Rights and Freedoms applies to everyone in Canada, regardless of their immigration status.
 Key Charter rights relevant to immigration proceedings include:

-- Section 10: The right to be informed of the reasons for arrest or detention and to retain and instruct counsel without delay
+- Section 10(a): The right to be informed promptly of the reasons for your arrest or detention.

-- Section 14: The right to an interpreter in any proceedings
+- Section 14: The right to an interpreter in any proceedings where you do not understand or speak the language used.

-- Section 15: Equality rights and protection from discrimination
+- Section 15: Equality rights and protection from discrimination based on race, national or ethnic origin, colour, religion, sex, age, or mental or physical disability.

 Need Help Protecting Your Rights?